yihchiang/RL-mini-project/README.md

 ## Introduction
 [BipedalWalker-v3](https://gym.openai.com/envs/BipedalWalker-v2/) is an environment in OpenAI gym.
 Reward is given for moving forward, total 300+ points up to the far end.
 If the robot falls, it gets -100.

 [Stable Baselines](https://github.com/hill-a/stable-baselines) is a set of improved implementations of Reinforcement Learning algorithms based on OpenAI [Baselines](https://github.com/openai/baselines).
+The simplicity of these tools will allow beginners to experiment with a more advanced toolset, without being buried in implementation details.

 ## Experiment